Eatmepl/Eatmepl/README.md

 - 👋 Hi, I’m @Eatmepl
-- 👀 I’m interested in ...learning to with it up with my paychex
+- 👀 I’m interested in ... clone plasic mag
 - 🌱 I’m currently learning ... all there is know
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...busyjuno@gmail